 Do you need quick and simple answers to some popular badminton questions?
-This badminton FAQs section lists the most common questions on badminton rules.
+You have landed in the badminton FAQ section which lists the most common questions on badminton rules.

 BADMINTON FAQs: This resource section will improve your knowledge and understanding about the game.

 It answers all the top questions about badminton.
 Check through up-to-date factual content and blog articles on badminton questions.

 FAQs are frequently referred to as the five (5) 'Ws'.
 They comprise who, what, when, where, and why?
 Often, 'H' (how?) takes an inclusion as the sixth and occasionally you will see a seventh (how much?).

 Note: Each query phrase is a pertinent question (not answered with a simple 'YES' or 'NO').
 Thus, learning the answers to frequently asked questions about badminton is a fundamental approach to problem-solving and in information-gathering.

 We believe the history and origins of badminton originated in ancient civilizations during the late 1600s in England.
 The game started around the same time in many European countries and in Asia.